-A classic architectural style combination would be a white shirt and contemporary, geometric jewelry like in my outfit below.
+A classic architectural style combination would be a white shirt and contemporary, geometric jewelry like in my outfit above.

-One of my favorite ways to add a bit of architecture to my looks is contemporary jewelry and asymmetry as evidenced in the image below and the top image.
+One of my favorite ways to add a bit of architecture to my looks is contemporary jewelry and asymmetry.

 Necklace is from Singapore brand In Good Company.
+Here is a similar necklace from Etsy.
 Ring by Birabiro designed by my friend Lydia.
 She has a lot of fantastic contemporary jewelry in her shop.
-I couldn’t find the exact same ring, but I’m loving this 2 finger version.
+I couldn’t find the exact same ring, but I’m loving this galaxy ring.

 While other style personalities might opt for classic styles of teardrop-shaped drop earrings or jewelry and scarves featuring florals, you will prefer geometric, contemporary shapes.